- See the highlights of Buenos Aires with a four-hour walking tour

 Believe it or not, you will be trekking on top of this glacier.
 It's a full-day excursion that involves walking over the ice while fully equipped with crampons and an ice axe.
 And while hiking on Perito Moreno is certainly an active adventure, it's perfectly safe—and you'll be accompanied by certified bilingual guides.
 So enjoy crossing deep blue ice crevices and hiking over meltwater streams as you experience Perito Moreno up close.

-Day 7: Fly from El Calafate to Buenos Aires - Dinner & Tango Show
+Day 7: Return to Buenos Aires, Dinner & Tango Show

 In the evening, it's time for dinner and a show: you'll savor Argentina's traditional cuisine while watching the most spectacular tango show in Buenos Aires.
 As the elegant performers move to the music of love, sorrow, and passion, you'll enjoy a delicious dinner of flaky empanadas, steak, and dulce de leche (vegetarian options available).